 With that popularity, I’ve decided, comes responsibility.
 I’m not a teetotaler by any means, and I think alcohol when consumed responsibly can enhance some beautiful moments.
 But it also wrecks lives—a simply massive number of lives.
 Yet because alcohol is widely legal and heavily advertised, too often it gets a free pass when it comes to being held accountable for the damage it produces.
 People assume that because most governments permit its use, and because it’s entrenched in most cultures, alcohol must be fairly safe.
 Nothing is further from the truth.
-When it comes to its ability to wreck lives in any number of ways, alcohol is among the most dangerous of all drugs.
+When it comes to its ability to destroy lives in any number of ways, alcohol is among the most dangerous of all drugs.
 And if there was ever an apt occasion to use the word sobering, it would be in reference to alcohol statistics.

 Worldwide, the fatality total is appalling.
 According to the World Health Organization: